Visiting Chobe National Park, Botswana

 Now, the long answer.
 The park is open to visitors all year round and what species of animals you want to see and the experience you desire will decide when the best time to visit Chobe National Park is for you.

 Botswana and this region of Africa in general, are known to have two distinct weather seasons, dry and wet.
 The wet season runs from November to March and this time of year has high humidity and extremely warm temperatures, which are constantly above 35º and not unusual to reach 40º.
 Rain usually occurs towards late afternoon and evening and the days are mostly dry.
 This means that game drives and park visits are still possible, where you will witness the area at its greenest.
-Of an evening you are also likely to witness some impressive thunderstorms.
+On an evening you are also likely to witness some impressive thunderstorms.

 The dry season runs through the months of April to October, although the month of October will begin to have warm and humid days.
 Throughout the most part, the dry season temperature hovers around the 25-27º range and creates a pleasant game-driving experience.
 The evenings are often quite cold though, so be prepared if you do any kind of camping safari or early morning game drive inside the park.

 The short answer is the dry season (April to September), as these are the most comfortable conditions for visitors and also offers the best time to witness the epic herds of elephants that cross the Chobe River.
-Observing earth’s largest land animal displaying their natural wild instincts is a breathtaking experience.
+Observing the earth’s largest land animal displaying their natural wild instincts is a breathtaking experience.
 The trumpet-like musical performance they produce when communicating together, the playful nature of hosing each other down with their trunks as they cross the river with an apparent lack of fear for the nearby crocodiles and hippos is likely to stay in your memory for many years after.

-You might even find yourself in a Mexican style standoff between your safari vehicle and one of these 7000 plus kilogram giants.
+You might even find yourself in a Mexican-style standoff between your safari vehicle and one of these 7000 plus kilogram giants.
 This can be nerve-racking but at the same time strangely addictive, sitting in a vehicle, that now seems somewhat smaller, while watching as they flair their huge grey ears out to improve their size while sounding their trunk with a thunderous warning sound.
 On occasions, they even make small charges towards you before passing on and leaving it to another elephant to decide what action to further take.

 WHAT ANIMALS CAN I SEE WHEN I’M VISITING CHOBE NATIONAL PARK?

-Animals you can potentially see while visiting Chobe National Park during any time of the year include buffalo, lion, leopard, elephant, crocodile, hippo, zebra, giraffe, lechwe, sable, impala, wildebeest, hyena, jackal, bushbuck, monkeys and baboons.
+Animals you can potentially see while visiting Chobe National Park during any time of the year include buffalo, lion, leopard, elephant, crocodile, hippo, zebra, giraffe, lechwe, sable, impala, wildebeest, hyena, jackal, bushbuck, monkeys, and baboons.

 Visa Requirements for Botswana

-As with any new country you are planning to visit, it’s highly recommended to check with the immigration office of that country for visa requirements as these type of things can change without much notice.
+As with any new country you are planning to visit, it’s highly recommended to check with the immigration office of that country for visa requirements.
+As these type of things can change without much notice.
 In saying that I can offer some general travel advice on visa requirements for Botswana that is current at the time of the last updating of this blog.

 A list of the countries currently not required to obtain a visa are listed below: